ashawkey/dotfiles/README.md

-# VimConfig
+# LinuxConfig
-vim configurations and one click install script
+vim configurations and one click install script. ssport to change shadowsocks ports.